AliJaliliMarand/NN-from-scratch/README.md

 Hi :)

-This is a neural network that I've wrote from scratch/
+This is a neural network that I've Developed from scratch.

+stay tuned to see latest upgrades.

-fell free to use it
+feel free to use it